 My student is returning to campus for summer school or summer research.
 Will he/she be able to gain access to the storage space?

 Students who will be returning to the residence halls for summer school or summer research and want to store personal belongings should designate clearly that these items are for Summer 20XX.
-These belongings should be taken to the Landrum Attic during storage hours noted above.
-After May 17, no access to this storage room will be permitted until summer school check-in on May 30.
+These belongings should be taken to the Landrum Attic during storage hours.
+After closing, no access to this storage room will be permitted until summer school check-in.
 It should be reemphasized that the College assumes NO responsibility for loss of or damage to personal property.
 Summer school students should not store items they will need over the summer in central storage since access to these areas will be prohibited until the fall semester begins.

 How can my student avoid damage charges?